 I use them, you use them.
 We all use them!
 Search engines make our lives so much easier whenever we get curious and need to find something online.
 But how do search engines work exactly?

-Even though we all use them pretty much on a daily basis, we don’t necessarily think about what really happens in the background.
-Even though the exact dynamics and algorithms are more like a science in their own right, the basic principles are quite easy to grasp.
+Even though we all use them pretty much on a daily basis, we don’t necessarily think about what happens in the background.
+And while the exact dynamics and algorithms are more like a science in their own right, the basic principles are quite easy to grasp.

-So in case you’re wondering what really happens before you see any results from your search, read on!
+Thus, in case you’re wondering what happens before you see any search results on Google, read on!

 Here’s a short overview of the contents of this post: